wasseemrousan/Modular_DES/README.md

     [https://ieeexplore.ieee.org/document/4605933] )
     These operations are performed using the matlab files that use LibFAUDES library using MEX After supervisors are synthesized, another Matlab file (Supervisors_Matlab_info_general.m) transform the supervisors to directed graphs format in Matlab.
+    Note: faudes.dll file need to be copied to the aut_files folders to enable the use of libfaudes library. also you may need to modify the header files directory in the        cpp files.

 #Part 2:
 employing the synthsized superviros into the smulations of power systems cascading failure using sim_files folder